mattermost-community/mattermost-plugin-msteams-meetings/docs/end-user-guide/using-the-plugin.md

 ## Starting a call

-Start a call either by clicking the header button or the `/mstmeetings start` slash command.
-Every meeting you create will create a new meeting room in MS Teams.
-If two meetings are created really close (less than 30 seconds) you will get a prompt asking you whether you are sure you want to create the meeting.
+Start a call either by selecting the video icon in a Mattermost channel or by using the `/mstmeetings start` slash command.
+Every meeting you start creates a new meeting room in MS Teams.
+If you start two meetings really close together (less than 30 seconds apart) you will get a prompt asking you whether you are sure you want to create the meeting.

 ## Disconnecting an account